 During a corneal transplant, damaged tissue is replaced with healthy donor tissue obtained from a local eye bank.
 Traditionally, a penetrating keratoplasty (PKP) would be the type of corneal transplant required to treat many corneal problems.
 Here at ECI, we also employ various advanced surgical techniques to improve visual outcomes and shorten recovery time.

 Increasingly, the cornea has been the focus of advanced laser and surgical procedures to correct vision for those with medical ocular problems as well as those requesting a reduction in the need for glasses.
 Descemet Stripping Endothelial Keratoplasty (DSEK), Descemet Membrane Endothelial Keratoplasty (DMEK), and Deep Anterior Lamellar Keratoplasty (DALK) are examples of these new advances in surgical procedures.

-Gary Barth, MD and Nina Ni, MD are the corneal and external disease specialists at ECI, and Dr. Ni heads the surgical practice.
+Nina Ni, MD is the corneal and external disease specialists at ECI, and Dr. Ni heads the surgical practice.
 In America, there is generally no shortage of corneas due to the excellent eye banks around the country.
-For seven years, Dr. Barth was the Medical Director of the Eye Bank of Sonoma.
 Eye banks are now supplying increasingly sophisticated pre-cut tissue for treating problems with either the front of the cornea or the posterior part of the cornea.

 Conditions Most Likely to Require A Corneal Transplant

 Since the cornea is the foremost part of the eye, the cornea is often a target for injury.
 The following conditions are a partial list of traumatic corneal problems that might require eventual corneal transplant surgeries: